Special educational needs (SEN) in England

 Equality Act and education

 One thing that isn't changing are the rights that deaf children have under the Equality Act 2010.
-Our factsheet explains how you can use these rights to make sure that your child gets the support they need.
+Find out more: The Equality Act and Your Child’s Education.

 Special educational needs (SEN) support

 Where deaf children in England need extra support in a nursery, school, college or another education setting because of their deafness, they may be described as needing ‘Special educational needs (SEN) support’.
 If this applies to your child, the education setting must take a number of steps to make sure the needs of your child are being met.
 Our factsheet explains what this means in practice and the rights that it gives your child.